 A few gaps worth noting:

 3. No unified multi-engine search.
 No MCP server queries multiple search engines and deduplicates/merges results.
-This would be valuable for agents that need comprehensive coverage.
+SearXNG gets close (it meta-searches multiple engines), but results aren’t deduplicated or ranked intelligently.

 4. Limited search analytics.
 None of these servers report query costs, rate limit status, or usage metrics back to the agent.
 Your agent can burn through API credits without knowing it.